Model Context Protocol: The Open Standard for AI Integrations

 | LLM Sampling Controls | Servers must not use LLM access uncontrollably | Human-in-the-loop for sampling, client controls model selection |

-These principles are normative – implementations must adhere to them to be MCP-compliant.
-The host (the AI application) bears the primary responsibility: it must enforce security guidelines, obtain user consent, and ensure isolation between different MCP servers .
+These principles are normative – implementations must follow them to be MCP-compliant.
+The host (the AI application) carries the primary responsibility: it must enforce the security policies, obtain user consent and keep different MCP servers isolated from one another .

 6.2.
 How are tool calls secured (Human-in-the-Loop)?

-Short answer: Hosts must have tool calls confirmed by users prior to execution.
-The LLM proposes a tool call; the host displays it; the user approves, modifies, or rejects it .
+Short answer: Hosts must have tool calls confirmed by the user before execution.
+The LLM proposes a tool call, the host displays it, and the user approves, amends or rejects it .

 Detailed explanation:

-The Human-in-the-Loop model in MCP operates on multiple levels :
+The human-in-the-loop model in MCP works on several levels :

-destructiveHint)Tool annotations support this process: readOnlyHint signals that a tool does not modify data; destructiveHint warns of potentially destructive operations.
-Hosts can use these annotations to implement automatic approvals for safe tools and request extra confirmation for risky tools .
+destructiveHint)Tool annotations support this process: readOnlyHint signals that a tool does not modify data, while destructiveHint warns of potentially destructive operations.
+Hosts can use these annotations to auto-approve safe tools and require extra confirmation for risky ones .

-Tool annotations are declarative and not enforced: A server can set readOnlyHint: true even if the tool modifies data.
-Hosts should use annotations as additional information, but not trust them blindly.
+Tool annotations are declarative and not enforced: a server can set readOnlyHint: true even if the tool modifies data.
+Hosts should treat annotations as extra information, not trust them blindly.

 6.3.
 What are the risks of MCP and how can they be minimised?

-Short answer: The main risks are Prompt Injection (malicious content in tool results), excessive permissions, and a lack of input validation.
-Countermeasures: strict validation, the Principle of Least Privilege, and server isolation .
+Short answer: The main risks are prompt injection (malicious content in tool results), excessive permissions and a lack of input validation.
+The countermeasures are strict validation, the principle of least privilege and server isolation .

 Detailed explanation: